We are creating a path across Stoke Park aimed at supporting housing in Lockleaze and improving accessibility to the park.

-As part of improving access for those with mobility difficulties and limiting illegal motorcycle entry to the park, we are also interested in your views on whether we should improve the access barriers around Stoke Park.
-We’d also like to hear your suggestions for other features, such as seating and information boards.
+As part of improving access for those with mobility difficulties and limiting illegal motorcycle entry to the park, we are improving the access barriers around Stoke Park.

 How is it being funded?

-If both applications are successful, we will have secured £10m of funding to be spent on delivering transport improvements in Lockleaze.
-No money for these projects will come from council funds, so it represents a major boost to regeneration efforts in the area.
+No money for this project will come from council funds.
+It represents a major boost to regeneration efforts in the area.

 Through the Stoke Park Conservation Management Plan, the council already had plans to improve much of the path route we intend to upgrade.
 Because this project is not funded by Bristol City Council, it will allow us to spend council funds or other grants we get on more improvements to Stoke Park.

-What are the results of the public consultation?
+What were the results of the public consultation?

 Overall, a majority were in favour of the scheme (of the people that expressed agreement or disagreement).
 We also asked questions about lighting, surfacing, the route of the path, and much more.